risherb/risherb/README.md

 ---

 ### 🔥 **Fun Fact**
-- *capable of devouring 10 burgers in one go*
+- *capable of smashing 10 burgers in one go and still be hungry*

 ---